yzli1998/MipSLAM/README.md

 <br>

 # Note
 - A version with higher localization accuracy and better rendering quality is coming soon.
+We will also provide rendering results at the original resolution on the Replica and TUM datasets.
+This allows readers to compare them with our results.

 # Getting Started
 ## Installation